sgoldenlab/simba/docs/Tutorial_tools.md

-# How to use tools in GUI
+# How to use tools to process videos in SimBA

 <img src=https://github.com/sgoldenlab/simba/blob/master/images/tools.png width="375" height="322" />